 Arian M. June is a litigation partner based in the firm’s Washington, D.C. office and is a member of the White Collar & Regulatory Defense Group.
-Recognized as one of 25 Influential Black Women in Business by The Network Journal (2020) and by Benchmark Litigation’s 40 and Under Hotlist (2020), Ms. June’s practice focuses on government and internal investigations, securities enforcement defense, whistleblower response, sensitive investigations, crisis management and white collar criminal defense.
+Recognized as one of 25 Influential Black Women in Business by The Network Journal (2020) and by Benchmark Litigation and Chambers USA for her expertise in white collar criminal defense, Ms. June’s practice focuses on government and internal investigations, securities enforcement defense, whistleblower response, sensitive investigations and crisis management.
 She has represented financial institutions, publicly traded companies, investment advisers and senior executives in complex regulatory matters, including allegations of securities fraud, insider trading, accounting and corporate disclosure issues, violations of the Bank Secrecy Act, cyber-intrusions and sales practices violations, including matters involving foreign exchange products and the distribution of life insurance products.
 Ms. June advises clients on various facets of the Dodd-Frank Act, with particular emphasis in designing corporate policies and procedures to comply with the Dodd-Frank Whistleblower regulations, investigating corporate whistleblower reports and mitigating whistleblower-related risks.
 In addition to her white collar practice, Ms. June also advises boards of corporations, educational institutions and other organizations in sensitive investigations, including board-directed independent inquiries of allegations involving sexual misconduct, racial intolerance and related matters.
+According to Chambers USA (2023), Ms. June is said to provide “extraordinarily strong client service and responsiveness” and is “very practical, with a calm demeanor.”
+She also receives praise for being “very strategic in her thinking” and “sharp” with an ability to “get down in the weeds while seeing around corners.”

 Ms. June speaks and writes frequently on topics of importance to her practice area.
 She has authored or co-authored articles for publications such as Bloomberg BNA Securities Regulation & Law Report, Bloomberg BNA World Securities Law Report, Law360, Journal of Investment Compliance and The Hill.
 Ms. June is co-editor-in-chief of the firm’s Accounting & Financial Reporting Enforcement Round-Up.